merely-useful/py-rse/index.md

 but that's a lie:
 YAML doesn't use `<tags>` like HTML, but can still be quite fussy about what is allowed to appear where.

+Throughout this book we use YAML to configure our plotting script (Chapter \@ref(config)), continuous integration with Travis CI (Section \@ref(testing-ci)), software environment with `conda` (Section \@ref(provenance-code-environment)), and a documentation website with Read the Docs (Section \@ref(packaging-rtd)).
+While you don't need to be an expert in YAML to complete tasks like these, this appendix outlines some basics that can help make things easier.

 A simple YAML file has one key-value pair on each line with a colon separating the key from the value: